Wiredcraft/highland-array/README.md

 This is a Node.js module.
 This module extends the native JS `Array` with the methods that work with Highland.

+This can be also used in the browsers, but not tested.

 ## The methods

 ### shiftToStream()